OHPI Poll of Record: Close Races Up and Down the Ticket in Arizona

 Methodology: This poll was conducted by OH Predictive Insights as 100% Phone based, Live Caller, and peer-to-peer text.
 The survey was completed from October 24th to October 26th, 2022, from an Arizona Likely Voter sample.
-The sample demographics were weighted to accurately reflect the likely voter population by.
+The sample demographics were weighted to accurately reflect the likely voter population by gender, region, age, party affiliation, ethnicity, and educational attainment according to a recent voter file derived from the Arizona Secretary of State office and recent Census data.
 The sample size was 600 likely voters in Arizona with a MoE of +/- 4.0%.
 Numbers may not equal 100% due to rounding.

 About OH Predictive Insights: As a non-partisan market research, predictive analytics, and public opinion polling firm, Arizona-based OH Predictive Insights provides accurate polling, focus groups, data analytics, and advanced targeted marketing to political and non-political clients alike.
 With leading professionals in the advertising, communication, polling, and political arenas, OH Predictive Insights serves political and non-political clients looking to improve their footing with key stakeholders and consumers.
 For more information, please call 480-313-1837 or submit a request online at OHPredictive.com.